A Brightwell-Winkler type characterisation of NU graphs: Introduction

-One prominant problem considered from the point of view of reconfiguration is the $H$-colouring problem $\Hom(H)$ in which one must decide, for an instance graph $G$, if there is an {\em $H$-colouring of $G$}: a homomorphsim $\phi:G \to H$ from $G$ to $H$.
-In this situation, the reconfiguration graph can be taken to be the well known $\Hom$-graph $\bHom(G,H)$ for $G$ and $H$.
-This is the graph whose vertex set is the set of homomorphisms from $G$ to $H$, in which two homomorphisms $\phi$ and $\phi'$ are adjacent if they satisfy the following for all pairs of vertices $u$ and $v$ of $G$:
+The $\Hom$-graph $\Hom(G,H)$ is the graph on the set of $H$-colourings of $G$ in which two such colourings $\phi$ and $\psi$ are adjacent if they satisfy the following for all pairs of vertices $u$ and $v$ of $G$: